James-Douglas/component-library/src/components/Toggles/ToggleGroup.md

 # ToggleGroup component
-The CTM ToggleGroup component, wraps a given set of toggles (radio buttons under the hood).
+The CTM ToggleGroup component, wraps a given set of toggles.

 ## Usage
 ~~~js